Khalid-X/Discord-bot-/README.md

 - **Application Activity**: Observes interactions with Discord applications and commands.
 - **Invites**: Keeps a record of server invites, including who invited whom, to assess community growth.

+All Statistics are permanently recorded using a PostgreSQL database.
+Multiple tables in the database are aggregated and were converted into hypertables that work with the timescaledb extension.

 ---

 ## Benefits